gl1tterbomb/gl1tterbomb/README.md

 [ BYI; ]

 ♡ - DOUBLES; thinks Doubles? hmm..
 I don't really mind.
 I sometimes won’t interact with doubles of my ID/highest kins, I mean, depending on how I feel, unless we’re already friends.
 I carelessly about doubles, saying "ooh that's me".
 I do take my kintye seriously,;-; I thought it would be nice to believe that double lives in a different universe or something like that.  [ I'm aware that I don't own any of the characters; if you have a problem with me not liking doubles, idk just don't int? ]

-☆ - People especially friends n ex friends who break their own DNI/boundaries just to harass a random player they don’t like.
-I don't care what your excuse is, I don't want to hear you're gonna harass/bully and death-threaten them.
-Keep it to yourself you’re hella weird.
-And people who disrespect others' boundaries.
-Joke or not. you’re not funny

-☆ Dramas.
-You can talk about it, but please don't drag me into one. fy; If you have issues with me or my friends, talk to us instead of trying to cause a huge problem or block us.
-Simple as that.
-I’m tired of dealing with these types of people🥹

-Dark/proshippers and antis are on thin ice.
-Ship wars sucks

-Dni list are basic ig